 - A decade after its creation, CAPTRUST’s 10-year plan is realized as the firm reaches 25 branch offices.

 - The firm reaches $200 billion of client assets under advisement.

 - The Department of Labor’s conflict of interest (fiduciary) rule was introduced in 2016, to be enacted in 2017.
 The new administration in Washington delays enactment of the rule indefinitely; however, the industry has already adopted many of the changes needed to meet the rule’s requirements.

 - A new 10-year strategic plan is presented at this year’s shareholder retreat.
-The new goals include a market valuation of $1 billion, annual revenue of $400 million, and a regional office network that covers the top 35 metropolitan markets in the U.S. Launching into this 10-year plan, 2017 marks a record year for acquisitions, totaling seven, including the integration of CapTrust Tampa and new offices in Austin, Cincinnati, Lynchburg, Minneapolis, Philadelphia, and Salt Lake City.
+The new goals include a regional office network that covers the top 35 metropolitan markets in the U.S. Launching into this 10-year plan, 2017 marks a record year for acquisitions, totaling seven, including the integration of CapTrust Tampa and new offices in Austin, Cincinnati, Lynchburg, Minneapolis, Philadelphia, and Salt Lake City.